top of page

 Blue diademed Motmot

-Painted in pastels, June 2014 and will shortly be for sale.
+Painted in pastels, June 2014 and is now for sale.

 The Blue-crowned Motmot (Momotus momota) is a colourful near-passerine bird found in forests and woodlands of eastern Mexico, Central America, northern and central South America, and Trinidad and Tobago.
 As presently defined, it includes several taxa that possibly should be recognized as valid species, including the Andean Motmot (or Highland Motmot), Momotus aequatorialis.
 This bird was photographed in Costa Rica.